gulbalasalamov/todomvc-springboot-thymeleaf/README.md

 - H2 Database --> Provides a fast in-memory database that supports JDBC API and R2DBC access, with a small (2mb) footprint.
 Supports embedded and server modes as well as a browser based console application.
 ## Project Description

-The purpose of this app is to build an entire backend system.
-People that wants to be system user go through series of registration process and once they verify their given email, then they become the application user with the role of user.

 The ToDo app is a single page application using Spring Boot backend and Thymeleaf server-side rendered HTML page for frontend.

 ## Demo and Running .jar